BrendanEasten/BrendanEasten/README.md

 - 👀 I’m interested in Software Development and UX Designing.
 - 🌱 I’m currently learning Computer Programming @ Seneca
 - 💞️ I’m looking to collaborate on group projects
 - 📫 How to reach me ...
-Discord: Brendan Easten#0030
+Discord: BrendanEasten

 <!---
 BrendanEasten/BrendanEasten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.